sir-w7/discord-secretary/README.md

 3. Run executable.

 # NOTE: More work is needed in this section.
-How to use more message lists (more technical):
+## How to use more message lists (more technical):
 1. Change directory to main.exe working directory.
 2. Run "main.exe [the name of the message file without its parent directory]"

+# TODO
+Code is fairly outdated (written early 2022), so it still processes tags, which is now redundant and potentially buggy.